 BA in History, minor in Flute Performance from University at Buffalo

 Current: Costume Designer – The Breach.
-Hobart and William Smith College.
+Hobart and William Smith Colleges.
 November 2019

 Costume Designer – Metamorphosis.
-Hobart and William Smith College.
+Hobart and William Smith Colleges.
 April 2020

 Accepting requests for commissioned costumes and clothing.